gomorizsolt/react-boilerplate/README.md

 First and foremost, the repo is created for some kind of interests.
 In addition, I wouldn't like to establish a project each time with the same needs.

-Simply put, this skeleton conains nothing special.
+Simply put, this skeleton contains nothing special.
 It involves the main basic stuff along with some pre-created examples in order to keep up with React.

 ### The simplicity sounds good.
 What kind of functionalities does it provide?